bidorbuy/opencart/README.md

  * Once you integrate with bidorbuy, you will be contacted by a bidorbuy representative to guide you through the process.

 ### System requirements
-- Minimum PHP version required: 5.4
+- Supported PHP version: 5.4
 - PHP extensions: curl, mbstring

 ### Installation OpenCart 1.5, OpenCart 2.1, OpenCart 2.2: